wwakabobik/python_test/README.md

-This repository only for python coding / testing demonstration purpurses There is not so much interesting here...
+This repository only for python coding / testing demonstration purposes There is not so much interesting here...